StefanoDeVuono/rfc-example/README.md

 [^1] Final Proof: An original print or pre-print from which other prints are made.

-[^2] Print Edition: a limited series of copies of an artwowrk made by an artist.
+[^2] Print Edition: a limited series of copies of an artwork made by an artist.

 [^3] Numbered Print: shows the identity of the unique piece and how many pieces are in the edition.
 A numbered print of "3/10" would be the third print of an edition of 10 prints.